 From bluegrass to jazz, pick your favorite music genre and design a road trip across Tennessee on over 1,000 miles of Music Pathways.
 There are even hip hop, rock, and entertainer-specific routes (think Dolly Parton and Elvis), along with festivals, museums, and live music venues to customize your tour.

 11. Kentucky Bourbon Trail

 You’ll definitely want to set aside a few days to pace yourself along the Kentucky Bourbon Trail.
 Visit up to 14 signature distilleries and 13 craft distilleries clustered around Louisville and Lexington.
 If you’d rather just enjoy the ride, local tour companies can do the driving for you.

 Few road trips rival the slice-of-Americana appeal of the 2,448-mile drive between Illinois and California on Route 66.
 Every stop tells the story of this Depression-era highway and Dust Bowl migration route from Lou Mitchell’s Restaurant to the Blue Swallow Motel.

 13. Hana Highway

 It’s only 52 miles, but you’ll want to take your time on the Hana Highway.
 Over 600 curves hug the Hawaii coast, with one-lane bridges and plenty of pull-outs to visit waterfalls, swimming holes, and hiking trails.
 Rent a campervan for the best maneuverability.

 14. Strait of Juan de Fuca Highway

 This 61-mile corridor along the northern edge of Washington’s Olympic Peninsula was etched out by glaciers millions of years ago.
-The former wagon and logging route snakes through thick pine forest above rocky and fog-shrouded beaches.
-Chances are good you’ll see orcas, gray and humpback whales along the way.
+The former wagon and logging route snakes through thick pine forests above rocky and fog-shrouded beaches.
+Chances are good you’ll see orcas, gray, and humpback whales along the way.

 15. Great River Road National Scenic Byway